-- After changing the System Select, you need to restart the camera to take effect. - 720p30, 720p29.97 and 720p25 are not supported by the SDI output. - There are five ways to select the video output of the camera (OSD / direct button combination on the remote control / WebGUI / System Select/ HTTP API "VideoOUT" command).
+- After changing the System Select, you need to restart the camera to take effect. - There are five ways to select the video output of the camera (OSD / direct button combination on the remote control / WebGUI / System Select/ HTTP API "VideoOUT" command).
 The System Select takes priority after a reboot, except on setting F, where all the outputs are defined digitally. - If you have made a change to the System Select, a "hard reboot" is needed.
 Click the Reboot button and when the reboot is finished, set the camera off and unplug all cables connected to the camera.
 Replug them again after you have unplugged all the cables.
 Start the camera again.